Diethylhydroxylamine

 Diethylhydroxylamine (DEHA) is an organic compound with the formula (C2H5)2NOH.
 Strictly, this is N,N-diethylhydroxylamine.
 It has an isomer, N,O-diethylhydroxylamine with the formula EtNHOEt.
-N,N-diethylhydroxylamine is a colorless liquid, although it is usually encountered as a solution.
-It is mainly used as an oxygen scavenger in water treatment.
+Pure N,N-diethylhydroxylamine is a colorless liquid, although it is usually encountered as a colourless-to-yellow solution in water with an amine-like odor.

+DEHA can be synthesised from a reaction between triethylamine and a peroxide.

+Applications

+DEHA is largely used as an oxygen scavenger in water treatment.

 It is a volatile oxygen scavenger and reacts in a ratio of 2.8/1 DEHA/O2.
 It is employed in high pressure (>70 bar) boiler systems due to a very low rate of reaction at low temperatures and pressures.
 Due to its volatility, it acts as an oxygen scavenger throughout the entire boiler system due to steam carryover.
-DEHA also reacts with ferrous metals to form a passivized film of magnetite throughout the boiler system.